The Berenstein-Zelevinsky quantum cluster algebra conjecture

 (B) Showing that for different pairs of Weyl group elements $w, u \in W$, the algebras \eqref{bicross} embed in each other appropriately and that the intermediate algebras $R_k$ in the extension \eqref{chain-intro} are algebras of the same type for particular subwords of $w$ and $u$.

 (C) Classifying the prime elements of the algebras $\UU^-[u]_{\opp} \bowtie \UU^+[w]$ using techniques from the study of the spectra of quantum groups \cite{HLT,J,Y-sqg}.

-The Fomin--Zelevinsky twist map \cite{FZ} is a birational isomorphism $\zeta_{u,w} : G^{u,w} \to G^{u^{-1}, w^{-1}}$ which, in addition to cluster algebras, plays a major role in many other constructions.
-Part II of the proof of the Main Theorem relies on the construction of a quantum version of this map and establishing compatibility properties of it with respect to two different kinds of quantum cluster algebras (the ones that are the result of step I and the conjectured ones by Berenstein and Zelevinsky).
+The Fomin--Zelevinsky twist map \cite{FZ} is a birational isomorphism $\zeta_{u,w} : G^{u,w} \to G^{u^{-1}, w^{-1}}$ which, in addition to cluster algebras, plays a major role in many other constructions. {In this paper we construct a quantum version of the Fomin--Zelevinsky twist map for all (quantum) double Bruhat cells.
+The second part of the proof of the Main Theorem relies on proving a compatibility property of it} with respect to two different kinds of quantum cluster algebras (the ones that are the result of step I and the conjectured ones by Berenstein and Zelevinsky).
 The original twist map is defined in terms of set theoretic factorizations in $G$, not in terms of maps on coordinate rings that are manifestly homomorphisms of algebras.
 This makes the construction of a quantum twist map rather delicate.
 For the construction of the map we employ the open embedding of the reduced double Bruhat cell

 obtained from the projections of $G$ to the flag varieties $G/B^\pm$ (here $H := B^+ \cap B^-$).
 We express the restriction of the action of the classical twist map to the pullbacks of the two projections in geometric terms and then quantize that picture.
-The fact that the quantum twist map is an algebra antiisomorphism $R_q[G^{u,w}] \cong R_q[G^{u^{-1}, w^{-1}}]$ is established by first showing that this happens at the level of division rings of fractions and then going back to the original algebras.
+The fact that the quantum twist map is an algebra antiisomorphism $R_q[G^{u,w}] \cong R_q[G^{u^{-1}, w^{-1}}]$ is established by first showing that this happens at the level of division rings of fractions and then going back to the original algebras. {After the completion of the paper, Kimura and Oya \cite{KO} proved that a variant of the quantum twist map in the special case of one Weyl group element maps the dual canonical basis to itself.
+It is an important problem to investigate the properties of the quantum twist map for quantum double Bruhat cells with respect to dual canonical bases.}